gaozhengxin/SBT-contracts/README.md

 Upper-layer applications (like SBT and reward distributor) can retrieve underlying DID information of ID NFTs in the controller contract and the adaptor contract.

-### Mergeable

-### Ledgers
-Upper layer applications will get registered in the controller as ledgers and provide a hook function `merge`.
-The controller will call `merge` when two ID NFTs merge into one and let upper-layer applications check their status and keep consistent.

-The SBT contract is registered as a ledger.
-It will clear SBT points of one ID NFT and add to another when merging two ID NFTs.

-## SBT
-### Hierarchically controllable
-### Mergeable